 Uber’s Crisis Management

 How has Uber handled the negative attention?
 While the company continues to release statements concerning each incident, it’s hard to ignore the fact that missteps keep piling up.
 A lack of transparency has been Uber’s biggest failing in handling much of the public interest.
 A heartfelt letter from the CEO promising to be a better leader won’t get the company far unless the public sees steps and actions taken to get there.
+Uber is a classic example of crisis management gone wrong.

 2. Cracker Barrel